Clock Icon

 • Anytime there are changes to agencies or pre-plans; and

-• Frequently enough to maintain unconscious competence thereafter.
+• At regular intervals to maintain unconscious competence thereafter.

 Exercises